 Want the Spyridon Sole?
 Wait for Fall 2012 Model (non LS) Can't wait?
 Buy them now!

-I have also put the non LS Model on in an Indoor Environment.
+I have also put the non Vibram Spyridon LS Model on in an Indoor Environment.
 Water Drainage and Weight are still a concern.
 The Upper design is much more outdoor friendly and breathable.
 More of a Treksport feel.
-Can't wait to take them onto the Muddy Trail in the Fall.
+Can't wait to take them onto the Muddy Trails in Fall.

 Disclaimer: I am not a gear reviewer.
 My review will be based on a backpacking and trail Running point of view only.
 I do have a lot of people asking me about various models of Minimalist Footwear for Backpacking.
 So I thought I would put in my two cents.